RonnenPodolsky/Openai_Dalle2_imagaGenerator_Express/README.md

 - make sure you have node installed
 - npm i
 - run "npm run dev"
-- then go to "localhost:5000"
+- then go to "localhost:5003"
+- the .env file has the port, you can choose another port
-- actually create a '.env' file and save a PORT=XXXX of your liking and also generate openai api key and put it in as OPENAI_API_KEY='XXXXXXX'
+- generate openai api key and put it in as OPENAI_API_KEY='XXXXXXX' in the .env file

 documentation open ai api key: https://beta.openai.com/docs/introduction